 How many creative variations should you produce per LiveOps event for UA?

 Aim for 8-15 creative variations per major LiveOps event, spanning at least 3 format types (video, static, playable/interactive). creative velocity for mobile gaming studios to sustain profitable scale, and LiveOps events provide the content foundation to hit that velocity.
-Based on RocketShip HQ production data, the top-performing creative per event typically emerges from within a batch of 10+ variations, and testing fewer than 8 significantly reduces the odds of finding a high-performer.
+In our experience, the top-performing creative per event typically emerges from a larger batch of variations, and testing too few significantly reduces the odds of finding a high-performer.

 The creative production pipeline for LiveOps UA is one of the biggest operational bottlenecks.
 Each event variation should test a different hook (the first 2-3 seconds of a video ad), a different visual emphasis (character close-up vs. gameplay action vs. reward showcase), and a different call-to-action framing (urgency-based vs.